Responsible Conduct of Research (RCR)

 Office of Research Integrity, United States Department of Health and Human Services (http://ori.hhs.gov/)

-For information or questions regarding these policies, please contact Jennifer Weaver, Responsible Conduct of Research Officer.
+For information or questions regarding these policies, please contact Grace Yoder at the Office of Research Integrity at 765-282-5034 or firstname.lastname@example.org.